ForgeRock/iot-edge/examples/proof-of-concept/aws-iot/README.md

 The custom authorizer Lambda function in AWS uses the Thing SDK to verify the device's access token and build an AWS IoT Core policy based on the scope granted to the device.

+The connector uses the ICF Framework and the AWS SDK to synchronize device identities that exist in the AWS IoT Registry to thing identities in ForgeRock Directory Services.

+Thing identities are stored alongside user identities in the ForgeRock Platform, which allows you to manage relationships between users and things.
+These relationships can then be used to authorize access to devices or to the device's resources.

 #### Authentication and Authorization
 ![Publish](docs/device-publish.png)